 Title: Army private, Spanish American War

-Birthdate: June 1, 1878, Philadelphia, PA
+Birthdate: June 1, 1878

-Death Date: July 15, 1900, Pinar Del Rio, Cuba
+Death Date: July 15, 1900

 From 1895 to 1898 Cuban revolutionaries were engaged in a violent conflict to free themselves from Spanish rule.
 The instability of Cuba, both politically and economically, was of major concern to the United States because of its close proximity to the US mainland.
-The United States also had millions of dollars invested in Cuban businesses and many citizens residing on the island.
+The United States also had millions of dollars invested in Cuban businesses, and many citizens resided on the island.
 As the US closely watched the rebellion, tensions with Spain continued to escalate.

 The mysterious sinking of the US Battleship Maine in Havana Harbor in February of 1898 was the flashpoint.
 On April 20, 1898, Congress approved a joint resolution acknowledging Cuban independence and demanding that Spain give up control of the island.
 They also authorized President McKinley to use military measures to guarantee Cuba’s independence.
-The Spanish government rejected the US demands and severed diplomatic relations.
-A naval blockade began on April 22, followed the next day by the President calling for 125,000 military volunteers.
-Spain declared war on the United States and the Spanish-American War was underway, although it was over before the end of the year.

 Support the Friends of Mount Moriah